bbc/simorgh/cypress/README.md

       cy.getToggles(service);
     });

-    it('should show/not show the super cool feature depending on the toggle value for the service', function test() {
+    it('should show/not show the super cool feature depending if the toggle is enabled for the service and the value is "some-cool-value"', function test() {
       const superCoolFeatureIsEnabled = path(
         ['superCoolFeature', 'enabled'],
         this.toggles,
       );
+      const superCoolFeatureValue = path(
+        ['superCoolFeature', 'value'],
+        this.toggles,
+      );

+      if (
+        superCoolFeatureIsEnabled &&
+        superCoolFeatureValue === 'some-cool-value'
-      if (superCoolFeatureIsEnabled) {
+      ) {
         cy.get('[data-e2e=super-cool-feature]').should('exist');
       } else {
         cy.get('[data-e2e=super-cool-feature]').should('not.exist');